CALLING YOURSELF IRISH TODAY

 Amid its diverse messages it must be admitted the Republic’s chart is not an especially fortunate one.
 Under the usual rules it cannot hope to be so when its crucial Part of Fortune exactly conjuncts of all misfortune-registering features, black moon Lilith, (notorious among continental astrologers for trouble), the goddess whom early Irish monks once identified with the Irish Morrigan, figure of death and battle.
 As I stressed in Ireland’s Old/New Spirituality Problems https://wp.me/p2v96G-126the refusal, or just inability, to somehow banish or transcend this too central archetypal influence is an element within a haunting side of the national picture that makes for block, for depression and failure .
 Not to do this, not to understand itself more and so not to be more understood by others, is regrettable because the Irish difference is not just any difference such as might separate Belgium from Holland, Norway from Sweden.
 It has value as being a real exception (at points almost quasi-Asian) within the West which represents quite other, certainly more this-worldly and matter-of-fact inclinations.

 Douglas Murray has written persuasively of The Strange Death of Europe.
 It might not be inappropriate to speak of a dying Ireland.
 At any rate it’s hard to be optimistic of much future change either from what one observes is going on or from the telling celestial pattern I have interpreted.
 Especially if one of Ireland’s prophets, St Malachy of Armagh, is to be believed, we are anyway supposed to inhabit the end of days, the present Pope being the last in his line and hence the appearance of the Antichrist pending – though an alleged prophecy of St Patrick from a seventh century biography has it Ireland won’t suffer the false prophet’s rule anyway because it will disappear beneath the waves!
-If Malachy’s prophecy has any validity the new leadership Ireland supposedly wouldn’t see, would automatically entail the kind of attempted New World Order that would abolish all borders and disregard all differences..
+If Malachy’s prophecy has any validity, the new leadership Ireland supposedly wouldn’t see would automatically entail the kind of attempted New World Order that would abolish all borders and disregard all differences..
 But without considering the most drastic of prophecies, Ireland has already lost borders enough, perhaps to the point of no return for a small nation.

-Though what passes for good literature in contemporary Ireland raises questions, one can see strides made in the realms of art and music and now that it’s not a compulsory subject, enthusiasm for Irish language is actually increasing.
-But it’s only really like the last burst of a candle flame before an inevitable extinction.
+Though what passes for good literature in contemporary Ireland raises a few questions, there are real strides made in the realms of art and music; and now that it’s not a compulsory subject, enthusiasm for Irish language is actually increasing.
+But it’s only really like the last burst of a candle flame before an almost inevitable extinction.
 Except that like preserving ancient art works it’s important to know the anthropology of people groups, the shape and pattern of their traditions, there’s little left to say or do about the Irish idea – except as individuals to carry and represent the remains of a culture in, as it were, a portable ark for the interest of whoever it may serve.
 The reality is that by now a lot more than just the romantic Ireland of O’Leary is in the grave as Yeats lamented.
-It’s more like an Ireland of any description is in a box on the way to cremation and at the hands of Rob Doyle’s aimless rebels (along with a few dubious politicians, some of them as the academic Denis MacEoin has been highlighting, rather anti-Semitic too. ( https://www.gatestoneinstitute.org/10126/ireland-anti-semitism).
+It’s more like an Ireland of any description is in a box on the way to cremation and at the hands of Rob Doyle’s aimless rebels (along with a few dubious politicians, some of them, as the academic Denis MacEoin has been highlighting, rather anti-Semitic too. ( https://www.gatestoneinstitute.org/10126/ireland-anti-semitism).
 It’s a tragic shame, a huge irony and a great loss but, as the very un-Irish T.S.
 Eliot might say, “This is the way the world ends, not with a bang but a whimper.”